cme212/course/notes/lecture-12/inheritance.md

 virtual double getArea() = 0;
 ```
 Assigning zero to the declaration of a virtual method is C++ way
-of saying this is *pure virtual* method.
+of saying this is a *pure virtual* method.
 We do not need to implement
 a pure virtual method in the base class.
 On the other hand, if we
 do not implement pure virtual method in any of the derived classes,
 the compiler will return an error.
 An example of using a pure